 - Cover the casserole dish and bake for 1 hour.
 Stirring after 30 minutes.
 Continue cooking until cranberries burst and release juices.

-- Remove from oven, and gently “mash” cranberries with a potato masher or ricer.
-Stir in bourbon.
+- Remove from oven, and gently "mash" cranberries with a potato masher or ricer.
+Stir in bourbon if using.
 Cover tightly with foil and let rest for 10 minutes.